-Food company executives are finally going to prison for selling filthy food that sickens or kills consumers.
+Food company executives are serving prison sentences for selling filthy food that sickens or kills consumers.

-Stewart Parnell, the first food executive convicted of a federal felony in connection with a foodborne outbreak, has started serving a 28-year prison sentence while his case is on appeal.
+Stewart Parnell, the first food executive convicted of a federal felony in connection with a foodborne outbreak, is serving a 28-year prison sentence while his case is on appeal.
 His brother, Michael, is serving a 20-year sentence.

 Stewart Parnell owned the Peanut Corporation of America (PCA), whose Salmonella-contaminated peanut products (including butter and paste) killed at least nine people and sickened thousands in 2008 and 2009.